 Scientific Name(s): Rehmannia glutinosa (Gaertn.)
 Libosch. ex Fisch & C.A.
-Mey.
-Family: Scrophulariaceae
+Mey

-R. glutinosa has been considered a panacea in Chinese medicine for more than 2,000 years, primarily in combination with other herbs.
+R. glutinosa has been considered a panacea in traditional Chinese medicine, primarily in combination with other herbs.
 Dried Rehmannia rhizome is reputed to "nourish the yin" and remove heat from the blood, and is used as a tonic for the liver.

 Uses and Pharmacology

 Rehmannia is most commonly used in combination with other herbs.
 Existing clinical trials do not provide evidence for a definitive place in therapy.

 In a small clinical study (N=12), steamed roots of R. glutinosa consumed over 8 weeks decreased waist circumference.
 The researchers suggested a prebiotic action, based on observed changes in fecal microbiota.Han 2015

 In vitro data